Kalkidan-Amare/instashop/README.md

 ### Course Management

--Admin users can create and manage products through the admin interface.
+- Admin users can create and manage products through the admin interface.
--Users can view a list of products, search for products, and add products to their personal list.
+- Users can view a list of products, search for products, and add products to their personal list.

 ### Seller Features

--Sellers can choose from various templates for their website design.
+- Sellers can choose from various templates for their website design.
--Sellers can add products to their website through a user-friendly interface.
+- Sellers can add products to their website through a user-friendly interface.
--A dashboard is available for sellers to track overall traffic and transactions on their website.
+- A dashboard is available for sellers to track overall traffic and transactions on their website.

 ### Buyer Features
--Buyers can visit the sellers' websites and purchase products directly.
+- Buyers can visit the sellers' websites and purchase products directly.

 ## Contributors